Skip to Main Content

 Making a Research Plan

 You'll need to do text and image research at the same time, because background research helps you know what images to look for.
-Try making a mind map to plot your topic, the subtopics, how you'll research each subtopic and some of the problems that your designs could solve.
-Practice with the one below, and check out an example here
+Try making a mind map to plot your topic, the subtopics, the different perspectives/stakeholders, the existing problems that your designs could solve.
+Then, consider where information about each branch of your mind map would live.
+Once you know where that information typically lives, you can get started with research.

 Questions to Consider